nopnop2002/esp32-idf-sqlite3/sd_mmc/README.md

 # Sqlite3 SDMMC example
+Demo of using FATFS file system on SDMMC peripheral.
 Uses the SDMMC peripheral on ESP32/ESP32S3 to retrieve from SQLite databases.

 # Changes from the original